dell/omnia/docs/source/Roles/Platform/Pytorch.rst

 * Ensure nerdctl is available on all cluster nodes.

-* If GPUs are present on the target nodes, install NVidia (CUDA 12.1) or AMD (Rocm 5.7) drivers during provisioning.
-CPUs do not require any additional drivers.PyTorch
+* If GPUs are present on the target nodes, install NVidia CUDA (with containerd) or AMD Rocm 5.7 drivers during provisioning.
+CPUs do not require any additional drivers.

 * Use ``local_repo.yml`` to create an offline PyTorch repository.
 For more information, `click here. <../../InstallationGuides/LocalRepo/PyTorch.html>`_